Use these helpful travel resources for vacation inspiration, trip preparation and useful tips while traveling at home and abroad.

 We'll navigate the busy streets of Hue on the back of a cyclo en route to the UNESCO-listed Imperial Citadel, once home to Nguyen emperors.
 From here, we drive to Thien Mu Pagoda, Hue's best-preserved religious monument.
 Boarding a local dragon boat next, we cruise along the Perfume River to the house of the former Princess Ngoc Son where we'll 'Connect With Locals' and meet a family member for a 'Be My Guest' lunch to gain a glimpse of their life in this historic house.
 The afternoon is ours to enjoy at leisure or consider joining one of our Optional Experiences.

-A short flight this morning brings you to Ho Chi Minh City, where you'll enjoy some time at leisure before lunch at KOTO restaurant.
-Your visit will 'Make A Difference' to this non-profit social enterprise that provides training to disadvantaged young people in the hospitality industry.
+A short flight this morning brings you to Ho Chi Minh City, where you’ll enjoy some time at leisure before lunch at Blanc restaurant.
+Your visit will 'Make A Difference' in supporting a business which proudly employs a team of deaf or hearing impaired staff.
+You'll temporarily immerse yourself in a world of sign language interaction and communication, and tuck into tasty local dishes during this unique dining experience.
 The iconic sights of Ho Chi Minh are revealed on a walking tour of Dong Khoi Street next.
 See the Opera House and the former Hotel de Ville.
 Then, wander up to Notre Dame Cathedral and the Central Post Office, designed by the renowned Gustave Eiffel.
 Continue to the War Remnants Museum where you'll have a vivid glimpse of the war through the eyes of the locals.
 Your final stop today is Ben Thanh market, one of the earliest surviving structures in old Saigon, before arriving at your hotel.

 The mighty Mekong beckons today, as we take a day trip to My Tho, a nearby Delta market town.
 We'll transfer to a small sampan boat and navigate the maze of small canals before stopping for a lunch of delicious Mekong Delta specialities.
 After a short walk along village roads, we'll visit the house of a former soldier, a 'Local Specialist' who survived fighting the Khmer Rouge.
 Indulge in the family's colourful stories and learn how they make a living crafting rice paper, before returning to Ho Chi Minh City for an evening at leisure.